PurdueECE264/2018FallProblems/HW08/Readme.md

 * Please check the expected/ directory to see what the output should look like.
 Please keep in mind we have provided the `print_deck()` function for you to use.

-## Please remember the order of your output might be different, you need to ensure that your Makefile includes `sort`, so your output can be matched to the expected output.
+### Please remember the order of your output might be different, you need to ensure that your Makefile includes `sort`, so your output can be matched to the expected output.

-## Please use the print_deck() to print the shuffled decks.
+### Please use the print_deck() to print the shuffled decks.
 Do not write your own function to print the decks.

+### You can create additional functions/structures/variables.
+Please ensure, they are within the #ifdef and #endif of the calling function.

 WHAT TO SUBMIT
 ==============